Waste Management in Developing Countries: Innovations and Best Practices

 Waste Management

-Waste management poses significant challenges in , where infrastructure and resources are often limited.
+Waste management poses significant challenges in developing countries, where infrastructure and resources are often limited.
 However, through innovation and best practices, considerable improvements can be achieved.
 This article explores key aspects of waste management, recent innovations, and best practices adopted in developing countries.

 What is Waste Management?